 Once a Ewing tumor has been found and staged, the cancer care team will talk with you about treatment options.
 It’s important to be sure you understand your child’s options as well as their possible side effects to help make the decision that’s the best fit for your child.
 If there is anything you don’t understand, ask to have it explained.
 You can find some good questions to ask in “What should you ask the doctor about Ewing tumors?”

 The main goals of treatment of Ewing tumors are:

 - To try to cure the patient

-- To keep as much function of affected parts of the body as possible
+- To keep as much function in affected parts of the body as possible

-- To keep the long-term complications of treatment to a minimum
+- To limit the long-term complications of treatment as much as possible

 Most patients with Ewing tumors are treated in clinical trials according to national treatment guidelines called protocols.
 In the United States, some of the most successful protocols have been those of the Children’s Oncology Group and its forerunners.
 Studies from similar groups in Europe have also produced very important information.
 Most advances in the treatment of Ewing tumors have come from the results of these clinical trials.